 Is your apartment or rental home old?
 Does it have water leaks and mold?
 Are there other units in the building with cockroaches?
-If so, you’ve got a huge problem that’s only going to get worse over time.
-Many landlords blame their tenants when they have cockroaches but that’s completely unfair and is unsupported by modern pest control theory and practice.
+If so, you’ve got a huge problem that will only worsen over time.
+Many landlords blame their tenants when they have cockroaches, but that’s completely unfair and is unsupported by modern pest control theory and practice.

 Over time, cockroaches and slum housing conditions can cause your children asthma, allergies and other respiratory harm.
 Don’t let your landlord abuse you!
 We’ve collected millions of dollars on behalf of our tenant clients and do everything we can to help our clients and their children.

 Cockroaches are generally present in old, deteriorated apartments or rental homes or where other tenants have cockroaches, which allows them to spread throughout the building quickly.

 Cockroaches are nocturnal insects that prefer to hide in dark and damp cracks and crevices.
 If you’re seeing cockroaches during the day, that means there are so many cockroaches inside the walls of your unit that there is no room for every cockroach to hide inside the walls and crevices of your home.